DynamicWhiteHat/FRC-Java-Docs/docs/index.md

-# Welcome to the 422 Java Docs
+# Welcome To The Guide To FRC Java

 This site serves as a starting point for learning to code for FRC.